 Employers must make sure that the written authorisation from the employee specifies the amount of the deduction.
 Note also that the authorisation may be withdrawn or varied, in writing, by the employee at any time.

-Payments that benefits the employer and are ‘unreasonable’ in the circumstances are illegal.
+Deductions that benefits the employer and are ‘unreasonable’ in the circumstances are illegal.

 If an employee refuses to enter into an agreement for repayment, the employer will need to take independent action to recover amounts overpaid, for example, through a civil claim and recovery action.